Tomas-Ka/2022-SDnD-Players/_notes/Races/Races of Oran.md

 ---
-Title: Races of ¤NAME¤
+Title: Races of Oran
 ---

-There are quite a few races in the world of ¤NAME¤
+There are quite a few races in the world of Oran

 Far up above, on floating islands in the sky, live the [[Birb Race]].